sibinms/django-bot/README.md

 ### Step 1 : Install dependencies and set up an .env file

-`pip install -r requirements.txt` after installing all the requirements, look for the sample_env file in the directory and rename it to .env and add the mentioned env variable values.
-If you are not sure about all of them , keep reading this Readme
+`pip install -r requirements.txt`

+after installing all the requirements, look for the `sample_env` file in the directory and rename it to `.env` and add the mentioned env variable values.

+If you are not sure about all of them , keep reading this Readme.md

 ### Step 2 : Run migrations

 In this Project we used a Postgresql DB , if you are not aware about it try to read it on this link (https://www.postgresqltutorial.com/install-postgresql-linux/) and install it on your system.

 After the installation create user and database give that details to .env file

 `sudo -u postgres createuser -sPE user_name`

 `sudo -u postgres createdb db_name`

 There is a model named BotUser which basically stores the user details with unique telegram user-ID , name and the number of clicks

 `python manage.py makemigrations`

 `python manage.py migrate`

+Create a super user if you wanted to see the admin page

+`python manage.py createsuperuser`

 ### Step 3 : Start the local server